On finite dimensional regular gradings: Abstract

 \section{Abstract}

 Let $A$ be an associative algebra over an algebraically closed field $K$ of characteristic 0.
-A decomposition $A=A_1\oplus\cdots \oplus A_r$ of $A$ into a direct sum of $r$ vector subspaces is called a \textsl{regular decomposition} if, for every $n$ and every $1\le i_j\le r$, there exist $a_{i_j}\in A_{i_j}$ such that $a_{i_1}\cdots a_{i_n}\ne 0$, and moreover, for every $1\le i,j\le r$ there exists a constant $\beta(i,j)\in K^*$ such that $a_ia_j=\beta(i,j)a_ja_i$ for every $a_i\in A_i$, $A_j\in A_j$.
+A decomposition $A=A_1\oplus\cdots \oplus A_r$ of $A$ into a direct sum of $r$ vector subspaces is called a \textsl{regular decomposition} if, for every $n$ and every $1\le i_j\le r$, there exist $a_{i_j}\in A_{i_j}$ such that $a_{i_1}\cdots a_{i_n}\ne 0$, and moreover, for every $1\le i,j\le r$ there exists a constant $\beta(i,j)\in K^*$ such that $a_ia_j=\beta(i,j)a_ja_i$ for every $a_i\in A_i$, $a_j\in A_j$.
 We work with decompositions determined by gradings on $A$ by a finite abelian group $G$.
 In this case, the function $\beta\colon G\times G\to K^*$ ought to be a bicharacter.
 A regular decomposition is {minimal} whenever for every $g$, $h\in G$, the equalities $\beta(x,g)=\beta(x,h)$ for every $x\in G$ imply $g=h$.
-In this paper we describe the finite dimensional algebras $A$ admitting a $G$-grading such that the corresponding regular decomposition is minimal.
-Moreover we compute the graded codimension sequence of these algebras.
-It turns out that the graded PI exponent of every finite dimensional $G$-graded algebra with regular grading such that its regular decomposition is minimal, coincides with its ordinary (ungraded) PI exponent.
+In this paper we describe completely the structure of the finite dimensional algebras $A$ (with unit) admitting a $G$-regular grading.
+Moreover, we compute the graded codimension sequence for a class of such algebras assuming complete support and minimal regular decomposition.
+It turns out that, for these algebras, the graded PI-exponent coincides with the ordinary (ungraded) PI-exponent.
+Finally, we show that the regular decomposition of a finite-dimensional algebra $A$ with a regular $G$-grading is minimal if and only if $\exp(A)=|G|$.